NikNeutron1/sketchpad/README.md

 **[✨ LIVE DEMO]** (https://nikneutron1.github.io/sketchpad/)

-The Project is extracted from a bigger personal project I got going on.
-It uses Angular version 16.2.16.

-It is meant to showcase my approach to coding with angular as well as some of the problems I care about.

-Unit Tests only exist in limited form and only for the purpose of showcasing my ability to write them.
-The personal project doesn't contain many of them due to it not having any production pressure or collaboration with other developers.
+A Sketchpad that runs on Desktops and Mobile Devices using an experimental Color Palette.

+I made those components after asking myself how a Color Palette would look like that contains all colors in one picture.
+The Project has a 2D Color palette and and 1D Color palette.
+It uses Hilbert Curves to find all colors within the RGB Cube.
+The Repository is part of a bigger personal project I got going and is primarily meant to show case some of my abilities.

+The project has an embarrassingly small amount of Unit Tests.
+There are no tests yet, that require Mocks or a deeper setup.
+I will probably add some more tests in the future.

 Example Unit Test Classes
   - point-2d.spec.ts tests some functions of a utility class

-(TODO) add test classes for at least one service and one component to demonstrate mocking.

 ## RUN LOCALLY (DEV MODE)